DrAPT/llm/quad_c/session2/workshop2.md

 6 | **Few-Shot Prompting**: Providing examples to get desired output.

-Craft an example using few-shot prompting to get a better answer.
+If we have specific requirements in mind, providing one or more examples can help get desired output.

-Here is one such example:
+Task: Craft an example using few-shot prompting to get a better answer.

-Without an example, we may not get what we want:
+Here is one such example, first using *Zero-Shot Prompting* and then *One-Shot Prompting*:

 *Write a memo header*